SNAP Benefits in Idaho: How to Apply and Qualify

 EBT Deposit Schedule in Idaho

-In Idaho, SNAP benefits are deposited during the first ten days of the month.
-Your specific payment date corresponds to the last digit of your birth year.
-Knowing this helps you plan your grocery shopping.
+In Idaho, SNAP benefits are deposited on the first ten days of the month.
+Your specific payment date corresponds to the last digit of your birth year, which helps you plan your grocery budget.

 How to Check Your EBT Card Balance

-You can check your EBT balance in a few ways.
-Use the official ebtEDGE portal, the Benny app, call the number on your card, or check your last store or ATM receipt.
+You have a few ways to check your EBT balance.
+You can log into the ebtEDGE online portal, use the Benny app, call the customer service number on your card, or look at your last store receipt.

 Check Your Idaho EBT Balance